chaos-laboratory/data_manual/_sources/docs/030/036access_influx.md

 # Access InfluxDB

 ## Install influxDB
 You can either install influxDB following the instructions [here](https://portal.influxdata.com/downloads/) or run it with Docker.
 Install Docker following these [instructions](https://docs.docker.com/engine/install/debian/).
+Once Docker is installed.
+Run a Docker container with this command.

     $ sudo docker run -d --name influxdb influxdb:1.8.3